Defcon27/Image-Search-using-Parallel-Computing/README.md

 ![GitHub issues](https://img.shields.io/github/issues/Defcon27/Rapid-Image-Search-using-Parallel-Computing?label=Issues&color=yellow&logo=github&style=flat)

-#### CRISPR is a CBIR(Content Based Image Search) based Image Search application that is capable of retrieving similar images of query image input from a database of images.
+#### CRISP is a Content-based Image Search application that is capable of retrieving similar images of query image input from a database of images.
 This system uses the concept of parallel computing to speed up the search thus reducing the time required to retrieve the images.

 <br>